Xilinx/dfx-mgr/README.md

 and libdfx-mgr.so in `/usr/lib`.
 The config file `daemon.conf` can be found in `/etc/dfx-mgrd/`.
 Config file is mandatory, refer the files section for details of it.
-A default daemon.conf will be copied by the recipe and the user is expected to update as required.
+A default daemon.conf will be copied by the recipe and the users are expected to update as required.

 ![Screenshot](https://media.gitenterprise.xilinx.com/user/978/files/c2254180-9d53-11eb-9371-ad2d44922a8b)